 Popular grassroots movements inspired by the Marshall Ganz theory:

 The Obama Presidential Campaign

 Yes, the Presidential campaign was based on Marshall Ganz’s community organizing strategies.
 Ganz was even called the architect of the Obama campaign.
 Obama used the power of personal narrative to mobilize millions of people to vote for him during the 2008 and 2012 elections.

 The Dream Act Movement aids undocumented students and youth in the United States.
 It embraces the power of building a public narrative and uses relationship-building and storytelling to change the mindset of people in favor of the youth.

 The Marriage Equality Movement

 The marriage equality movement strived to gain equal rights for LGBTQIA+ folks, same as heterosexual couples.
 It used Ganz’s idea of shared vision and built on storytelling to mobilize support.

 Plan your community organizing

 To help you, we’ve created a planning template for your community organizing.
-It covers everything you need to organize your community successfully – from defining your objectives, dividing responsibilities to planning your strategy.
+It covers everything you need to organize your community successfully – from defining your objectives and dividing responsibilities to planning your strategy.

 Download our Advocacy strategy plan template today.